Program OverviewPrinter Friendly

 - Portfolios will be reviewed during the Program Applicant Session.
-If you cannot remain for this review, you may leave the portfolio behind to pick up at a later date.
 Be sure to label the portfolio with your name and contact information.

 - After applying, you will receive a letter with instructions on how to book the mandatory Photography program admission session.

-- If you are unable to attend a program admission session in person, it may be possible to complete your PAS session and submit your portfolio remotely.
+- If you are unable to attend a program admission session in person, it may be possible to complete your Program Admission Session(PAS) and submit your portfolio and have a remote virtual review.
 Please contact program supervisor Joseph Marranca at email@example.com.